 In April of 1935, John A. McNamara, a real estate manager acting on behalf of the bank, applied for (and subsequently received) permission to convert the property from a single-family dwelling into eleven apartments.
 In May of 1935, he amended the plans to reduce the number of units to ten.

-On May 29, 1940, 235 Commonwealth was acquired from the Suffolk Savings Bank by Beatrice Antonetta Bortone, one of eight Back Bay properties she acquired from the bank at the same time.
-She married in 1946 to Albert DeStefano.
+On May 29, 1940, 235 Commonwealth was acquired from the Suffolk Savings Bank by Miss Beatrice Antonetta Bortone, one of eight Back Bay properties she acquired from the bank at the same time.
+She was a bookkeeper with Leopold Morse & Co., wholesale and retail clothiers.
+She lived in Wayland with her parents, Anthony C. Bortone and Maria (Larocca) Bortone.
+In 1946, she married Albert DeStefano.
+After their marriage, they lived in Newton.

 On August 28, 1957, 235 Commonwealth was acquired from Beatrice (Bortone) DeStefano by real estate dealer Overton W. Ogilvie, who also acquired most of her other Back Bay properties on the same day.

-On March 6, 1958, 13 Hereford and several other properties were acquired from Overton Ogilvie by Charles M. Rhodes.
+On March 6, 1958, 235 Commonwealth and several other properties were acquired from Overton Ogilvie by Charles M. Rhodes.
 Five days later, the properties were acquired from him by real estate dealer and future hotel owner Isaac M. Saunders and his sons, Roger A. Saunders and Donald L. Saunders.

 On March 19, 1959, 235 Commonwealth was acquired from the Saunderses by Richard L. Welch, trustee of the Omega Trust.